-While severity of punishment reveals intensity, salience reflects how prominent punishment is in the daily lives and minds of prisoners.
+While severity of punishment reveals intensity, salience reflects how prominent punishment is in the daily lives and minds of the incarcerated population.
 Like severity, salience exists on a spectrum from imperceptibly low to strikingly high.
-It depends not only on prisoners' experiences of punishment but also on their expectations of punishment.
+It depends not only on individuals' experiences of punishment but also on their expectations of punishment.
 The distance between what a prisoner expects and what he or she experiences — what Sexton calls the "punishment gap" — largely determines the salience of the punishment.
 Expectations vary widely and are influenced by first-hand experience or vicarious accounts of what prison is like, as well as prisoners' knowledge of appropriate punishments for certain crimes and their sense of fairness or justice.

 Narratives of Penal Consciousness

-As Sexton examined the interplay between severity and salience, four unique narratives of penal consciousness — or stories that prisoners tell about the meaning and place of punishment in their lives — began to emerge from the data.
-These narratives do not describe types of prisoners; instead, they portray the different ways that prisoners situate punishment in the larger landscape of what they consider to be their "real" lives.
+As Sexton examined the interplay between severity and salience, four unique narratives of penal consciousness — or stories that they tell about the meaning and place of punishment in their lives — began to emerge from the data.
+These narratives do not describe types of prisoners; instead, they portray the different ways that they situate punishment in the larger landscape of what they consider to be their "real" lives.
 Because punishment is constantly in flux and prisoners continually reconfigure their experiences and expectations, these narratives can shift over time.
-And because punishment is multifaceted and complex, prisoners may experience more than one narrative at the same time.
+And because punishment is multifaceted and complex, they may experience more than one narrative at the same time.